ag-informatics/ag-informatics-seminar/3-intro_to_robotics/intro_to_robotics_part2.md

    - Value-based: These estimate the value of taking an action in a given state.
 Examples: Q-learning, SARSA.
    - Policy-based: These directly learn the policy for choosing actions.
 Examples: Deep Deterministic Policy Gradients (DDPG), Proximal Policy Optimization (PPO).

+Here is a blog post and paper on the ingredients of RL ( a deeper dive): https://bair.berkeley.edu/blog/2020/04/27/ingredients/ and the paper: https://openreview.net/forum?id=rJe2syrtvS&noteId=rJe2syrtvS

 # Expected Submission

 Everyone should submit a 2-page document on Brightspace answering the following questions:
  1. Pick an application close to your research or interest.
 Define the environment and the task for which you need a robot.
-Based on what you have learned so far, define the constraints, the mechanical structure, the sensors, actuators, and the controls you might need for this robot.
+Based on what you have learned so far, define the constraints, the mechanical structure, the sensors, the actuators, and the controls you might need for this robot.
 Justify your choices.
  2. Considering RL, can you imagine what the training environment will be like for this robot?
-Define the rewards, action space, and workspace for your robot.
+Could you define the rewards, action space, and workspace for your robot?
  3. What do you think are the failure points for your robot?

 # Further Resources